Facial Recognition

 20k videos of faces with masks for building/training Spoof Detection AI model

-Offering facial recognition services to multiple industries
+Offering facial recognition training data to multiple industries

 Facial recognition is the current rage across segments, where unique use cases are being tested and rolled out for implementations.
 From tracking child traffickers and deploying bio ID in organization premises to studying anomalies that could go undetected to the normal eye, facial recognition is helping businesses & industries in a myriad of ways.